Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 * **Payload** _string_

 Optional sub-group of XML control settings to apply.
-The options are 'All','Installs','Removals','Folders','Files','Registry', and 'Services'.
+The options are 'All','Installs','Removals', 'Folders','Files','Registry','Services',Shortcuts','OpApps','Permissions'.
   The default is 'All'

 * **Configure**